 The U.S. Embassy and Consulates General DO NOT issue or renew U.S. driver licenses.

-U.S. citizens wishing to obtain or renew a state-issued driver’s license should contact the department of motor vehicles in your state of residence of in the United States.
+U.S. citizens wishing to obtain or renew a state-issued driver’s license should contact the department of motor vehicles in your state of residence in the United States.

 Fees Per Notary Seal: